-The International Association for the Study of Lung Cancer (IASLC) complies with the Standards for Commercial SupportSM of the Accreditation Council for Continuing Medical Education (ACCME).
-IASLC applies these Standards throughout the educational program process—from development through implementation—to ensure independence of educational activities.
-IASLC policies are outlined below.
+The International Association for the Study of Lung Cancer (IASLC) complies with the Standards for Integrity and Independence in Accredited Continuing Education of the Accreditation Council for Continuing Medical Education (ACCME).
+IASLC applies these Standards throughout the educational planning process to ensure independence, balance, objectivity and scientific rigor for all Continuing Medical Education (CME) activities.

 The International Association for the Study of Lung Cancer is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

-The International Association for the Study of Lung Cancer designates this Other activity (blended live, simulive and on-demand materials) for a maximum of 66.5 AMA PRA Category 1 Credits™.
+The International Association for the Study of Lung Cancer designates this Other activity (blended live, simulive, and on-demand materials) for a maximum of 77 AMA PRA Category 1 CreditsTM.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-The IASLC WCLC 2020 is the world’s largest international gathering of clinicians, researchers, and scientists in the field of lung cancer and thoracic oncology.
-Bringing together lung cancer specialists from around the world and across disciplines, the meeting offers unique opportunities for collaboration, learning and sharing the latest developments in lung cancer and thoracic malignancy research, prevention, diagnosis, treatment and management.
-With 18 educational tracks and over 100 global experts as invited speakers, WCLC 2020 provides a robust, comprehensive scientific program encompassing cutting edge knowledge on subjects such as tumor biomarkers, clinical trials, targeted therapies, liquid biopsy, screening, immunotherapy, tobacco control and patient advocacy even in a virtual environment.
+The IASLC 2021 World Conference on Lung Cancer (WCLC 2021) is the world’s largest international conference for clinicians, researchers and scientists in the field of lung cancer and thoracic oncology.
+Bringing together lung cancer specialists from around the world and across disciplines, the conference offers opportunities for learning and sharing the latest developments in lung cancer and thoracic malignancy research, prevention, diagnosis, treatment and management.
+With 20 educational tracks and over 200 global experts as invited speakers, WCLC 2021 provides a robust, comprehensive scientific program encompassing cutting edge knowledge on subjects such as tumor biomarkers, clinical trials, targeted therapies, liquid biopsy, lung cancer screening, immunotherapy, tobacco control and patient advocacy.
 Sessions include plenaries with live Q&A, expert lectures, panel discussions, oral abstracts and posters.

-The IASLC 2020 World Conference on Lung Cancer is designed to meet the educational needs of researchers and healthcare professionals who diagnose and treat patients with lung cancer, including medical oncologists, thoracic surgeons, pulmonologists, radiation oncologists, radiologists, pathologists, advanced practice nurses, and physician assistants.
+The IASLC 2021 World Conference on Lung Cancer is designed to meet the educational needs of researchers and healthcare professionals who diagnose and treat patients with lung cancer, including medical oncologists, thoracic surgeons, pulmonologists, radiation oncologists, radiologists, pathologists, advanced practice nurses and physician assistants.

 At the conclusion of this activity, participants will be able to: